 In 1975 the japanese company JL Records released their counterfeit, with the original CBM cover printed on the jacket and the catalogue number 519 printed on bottom right.
 It had white blank labels and was from matrix JL 519 A / JL 519-B

 INTEREST.
 For the japanese market and for completists interested in the entire JL collection (**).

 THE WIZARDO REKORDS RELEASE

 Early 1976.
 Wizardo Rekords reissued this concert under the title PARIS SPORTS PALAIS 1965, from matrix WRMB 335-A / WRMB 335-B. This had an insert cover printed in pink or white paper with a copy of the original CBM paper insert with 1965 added to the title and the catalogue number WRMB 335 added on bottom left.
-The records were pressed in black or colored (blue and red was seen) vinyl with black speckles.
+The records were pressed at the Lewis plants, in black or colored (blue and red was seen) vinyl with black speckles .
 The mastering and pressing have a better quality, so the overall sound can be defined as G-mono.
 The company used the same WRMB 335 matrix number for an LP featuring both the afternoon and evening show, titled Paris '65 and pressed at the Rainbow plants.